tiborsec/7ib0r/README.md

 ### 7ib0r

 - 🔭 Follow my journey to become a security analyst!
 - 🌱 I'm studying to get the CCNA!
+Check my study notes in network repo.
 - 📫 How to find me: My contacts are below.
 - ⚡ Fun fact: (👍≖‿‿≖)👍 (I love the good and old emoticon xD)